TRSasasusu/cemx/README.md

 # cemx
 We want to use tmux in MSYS2 in ConEmu.
 There is also [connector](https://conemu.github.io/en/CygwinMsysConnector.html), but when you run it, you cannot run python without winpty.
 (They are great programs)
 Then, ConEmu has a function that you can make panes and tabs.
-Therefore, I made program which use this function, and you can use it easily in MSYS2.
+Therefore, I made a program which use this function, and you can use it easily in MSYS2.
 ## Usage
 Make a tab.
 $ cemx